SamuelSebastianMartin/neural_networks/notes/notes_regression_neuron.md

             J(w) = 1/2m * Σ(h - y)²
                  = 1/2m * Σ(X*w - y)²

-        Note that the only multiplier of x is X, so
+        Note that the only multiplier of w is X, so
         We can write out the update rules for each element of w like this:

             w₀ = w₀ - α * 1/m * (h - y) * x₀  # x₀ = 1: bias term/consant